Vyral/base-template/_posts/2018-06-22-what-does-a-seller-pay-for-closing-costs.md

   If you are selling your home, you should know that there are some fees which may fall on you as the seller.
 Closing costs, which are completely negotiable, are usually split between the buyer and the seller.
-They include many fees including your attorney and title fees.
+They include many fees such as your attorney and title fees.
 However, there may be even more costs that the buyer wants you to contribute.
 To find out more, watch my latest video.
 pullquote: >-